 Two-time winners of the most prestigious Palme d’Or at the Cannes Film Festival (for “Rosetta” and “L’Enfant,” a.k.a.
-“The Kid” ), where they always are among the Festival’s favorites (gathering many more top Cannes nominations and awards along the way), they have won countless of other awards as well, not only in Europe, but also worldwide, from the US to Japan, from Russia to Australia.
-Highly regarded as filmmakers with a conscience, they always prefer to bring the heart and soul of the working class people on the screen, people who often live on the outskirts of society, amidst the gritty landscapes of Belgian regions such as Liège or Seraing.
+“The Kid” ), where they always are among the Festival’s favorites (gathering many more top Cannes nominations and awards along the way), they have won countless of other awards as well, not only in Europe but also worldwide, from the U.S. to Japan, from Russia to Australia.
+Highly regarded as filmmakers with a conscience, they always prefer to bring the heart and soul of the working-class people on the screen, people who often live on the outskirts of society amidst the gritty landscapes of Belgian regions such as Liège or Seraing.
 Whenever they use their handheld cameras, powerhouse long sequence shots, natural light—and without any musical score—the day-to-day lives of the characters involved couldn’t be portrayed more realistically, even up to the end of their movies which often end abruptly.
-In a way, the Dardennes still register life as if they were the same documentary makers as when they started out during the 1970s and 1980s, before turning successfully to feature films.
+In a way, the Dardennes still register life as if they were the same documentary makers as to when they started in the 1970s and 1980s, before turning successfully to feature films.
 And even today, they don’t use any fancy trick photography of any sort, which makes their approach extremely efficient in all its honesty and sincerity.
-With their films, they seem to be handling traffic at the intersection of world cinema, cinéma vérité and author’s cinema just perfectly.
+With their films, they seem to be handling traffic at the intersection of world cinema, cinéma vérité, and author’s cinema just perfectly.

 I got to meet with Jean-Pierre and Luc Dardenne for an interview in Brussels, prior to the release of “La fille inconnue” which first will be screened at the Festival International du Film Francophone in Namur, Belgium, on September 30.
 The Belgian nationwide release is scheduled on October 5, and in France on October 12.